-Course textbook information is available by logging in to My.Bushnell > Registrar > Course Offerings > Textbooks.
-Students may choose to purchase textbooks from the University's ecampus bookstore or from any other vendor.
+Course textbook information and purchase is available at Bushnell University Online Bookstore (ecampus.com).
+Students may choose to purchase textbooks from the University's e-campus bookstore or any other vendor.
 When purchasing books from another vendor, ensure that the ISBN number of the book matches the ISBN number listed the Textbook link.